 4. Launch an Online Sales Channel for Parts and Accessories

-The internet exposes you to new markets at a fraction of the cost it would take to open a physical store.
+The internet exposes you to new global markets at a fraction of the cost it would take to open a physical store.

 Launching your own parts website adds a valuable new channel for parts department sales and can generate tens of thousands each month in sales.
 Marketplaces such as eBay Motors or Amazon grow larger every year… so why not sell parts there, too?